- The Play

 The players pick up their cards and look at them.
 In the first hand of a session, the holder of the lowest trump plays first.
 If anyone has the trump 6 they show it to prove they are entitled to begin.
 If no one has the trump 6, then the holder of the trump 7 will start; if no one has that, the trump 8 and so on.
 The first play does not have to include the lowest trump - the holder of the lowest trump can begin with any card.
 In the second and subsequent hands of a session, the player to the left of the dealer begins the play.

 Attack and Defence

 The play consists of a series of bouts.
 During each bout there is an attacker (who may be helped by other players) and a defender (who defends alone).

 The attacker begins by playing any card from hand face up on the table in front of the defender.
 To beat off the attack the defender will have to beat this and all subsequent attacking cards.
 A card which is not a trump can be beaten by playing a higher card of the same suit, or by any trump.
 A trump card can only be beaten by playing a higher trump.
 Note that a non-trump attack can always be beaten by a trump, even if the defender also holds cards in the suit of the attack card - there is no requirement to "follow suit".

 Alternatively, if the defender cannot or does not wish to beat off the attack, the defender simply picks up the attack card, which then becomes part of the defender's hand; in this case the attack has succeeded.

-If the defender beats the first attack card, the attacker can continue the attack by playing another card.
+If the defender beats the first attack card, the attacker can continue the attack by playing another card, which must be equal in rank to either the attacker's or the defender's first card.
 If the defender beats this second attack card too, the attack can be continued with further cards, subject to the following conditions: